-Located in Xilitla, a small town of about 10,000 people in the Huasteca region of southern San Luis Potosi state, Las Pozas is the creation of Edward James, the eccentric English poet and artist and patron of the Surrealist movement.
+Located in Xilitla, a small town of about 10,000 people in the Huasteca region of southern San Luis Potosi state, Las Pozas is the creation of Edward James, an eccentric English poet and artist and patron of the Surrealist movement.

-His English home Monkton House is also a dedicated surrealist fantasy.
-His role as a patron of the arts put him in touch with luminaries of his times, including Dylan Thomas, Sigmund Freud, DH Lawrence, and Aldous Huxley.
-Huxley introduced him to Hollywood types, who in turn introduced him to spiritualist, surrealist, west coast visionaries, who then introduced him to the wilds of Mexico.
-A great lover of plants and animals, he was immediately attracted to he jungles of Mexico by the lush vegetation and the leisurely pace.
+His English home — Monkton House — is also a dedicated surrealist fantasy.
+His role as a patron of the arts put him in touch with luminaries of his time, including Dylan Thomas, Sigmund Freud, D. H. Lawrence, and Aldous Huxley.
+Huxley introduced James to Hollywood types, who in turn introduced him to spiritualist West Coast visionaries, who then introduced him to the wilds of Mexico.
+A great lover of plants and animals, he was immediately attracted to its jungles with their lush vegetation.

-James registered his new property in the name of his friend and guide Plutarco Gastelum, who would later become the foreman and overseer of all construction that took place there.
+James registered his new property in Mexico in the name of his friend and guide Plutarco Gastelum, who would later become the foreman and overseer of all construction that took place there.
 For the next ten years, James used Las Pozas as a home for orchids and exotic animals.
 After an unprecedented frost in 1962 destroyed many of his plants, James started building the extraordinary sculpture garden that sits on the site today.
-The design of Las Pozas was inspired both by James' orchids and the vegetation of the Huastecan jungle combined with architectural elements taken from the Surrealist movement he was so closely involved with.
+The design of Las Pozas was inspired both by James' orchids and the vegetation of the Huastecan jungle, combined with architectural elements taken from the Surrealist movement he was so closely involved with.

-In the 1960s and 1970s, James dedicated more and more of his resources to his "Surrealist Xanadu," and he referred to it, spending millions of dollars and employing hundreds of masons, artisans, and local craftsmen.
-By the times James died in 1984, he had built 36 Surrealist-inspired concrete sculptures spread out over more than 20 acres of lush tropical jungle.
+In the 1960s and 1970s, James dedicated more and more of his resources to his "Surrealist Xanadu," as he referred to it, spending millions of dollars and employing hundreds of masons, artisans, and local craftsmen.
+By the times James died in 1984, he had built 36 Surrealist-inspired concrete sculptures spread out over more than 20 acres of tropical jungle.